IngoGiebel/qbio305-exercises/scripts/README.txt

 sbatch_fastq2vcf_pipeline_commands.sh is the master shell script which encapsulates the specifics of the sbatch execution.
-This script loads the required modules within the cheops1 environment (module load fastqc, module load bwamem2/2.2.1, module load samtools/1.13) and invokes the other python shell script fastq2vcf_pipeline_commands which does the actual work.
+This script loads the required modules within the cheops1 environment (module load fastqc, module load bwamem2, module load samtools) and invokes the other python shell script fastq2vcf_pipeline_commands which does the actual work.
 Both scripts need to have execution privileges, and both scripts need to be located within the
 $PATH environment variable.